Sunilsolankiji/js-gantt-docs/docs/features.md

 ![Theme GIF](/gantt-img/theme.gif)

-This section outlines the comprehensive features available in the jsGantt library, enhancing project management capabilities with robust functionalities and customizable options.
+This section outlines the comprehensive features available in the javascriptgantt library, enhancing project management capabilities with robust functionalities and customizable options.